CppPhil/ISP1/README.md

 from the project's root directory.

 ## Dependencies
-The projects dependencies are managed through git submodules.
+The project's dependencies are managed through git submodules.
 Their files are placed in the `deps` subdirectory.

 ### "clang-format" dependency